 Cauliflower is definitely having its moment in the sun.

-Well I’ve had my fair share of cauliflower crust pizzas, and although I’ve loved every bite, it turns out there is a vegetable even more suited for pizza crusts.
+Well I’ve had my fair share of cauliflower crusts, and although I’ve loved every bite, it turns out there is a vegetable even more suited for pizza crusts…

-Move over cauliflower!
-It’s time for spaghetti squash to take the stage!
+It’s time for SPAGHETTI SQUASH to take the stage!

-I promise that you are going to LOVE it!!
+I promise that you’re going to LOVE it!

-In the video, I show you how easy it is to throw one of these crusts together.
-Just mix up the squash with a little egg, cheese, and seasoning, then top it with queso, corn, and pesto and your spaghetti squash is ready for its 15 minutes of fame!
+Just mix up the squash with a little egg, cheese, and seasoning.
+Then top it with queso, corn, and pesto, and your spaghetti squash is ready for its 15 minutes of fame!

 Spaghetti Squash Crust Pizza

 servings: One 9-inch pie + 2 cups queso, serves 2

 - 2 tablespoons unsalted butter